Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

           echo "## Scan Results" >> $GITHUB_STEP_SUMMARY
-          echo "- SAST (CodeQL): completed; check Security tab for findings" >> $GITHUB_STEP_SUMMARY echo "- SCA (Dependency-Check): completed; see sca-reports artifact" >> $GITHUB_STEP_SUMMARY echo "- SCA (pip-audit): completed; see pip-audit-report artifact" >> $GITHUB_STEP_SUMMARY echo "- DAST (ZAP): completed; see zap-baseline-reports and zap-fullscan-reports" >> $GITHUB_STEP_SUMMARY echo "" >> $GITHUB_STEP_SUMMARY
+          echo "- SAST (CodeQL): completed; check Security tab for findings" >> $GITHUB_STEP_SUMMARY echo "- SCA (Dependency-Check): completed; see sca-reports artifact" >> $GITHUB_STEP_SUMMARY echo "- SCA (pip-audit): completed; see pip-audit-report artifact and pipeline log summary" >> $GITHUB_STEP_SUMMARY echo "- DAST (ZAP): completed; see zap-baseline-reports and zap-fullscan-reports" >> $GITHUB_STEP_SUMMARY echo "" >> $GITHUB_STEP_SUMMARY
           echo "## Notes" >> $GITHUB_STEP_SUMMARY
           echo "- In this beginner lab, ZAP and pip-audit findings do NOT fail the pipeline.
-Use the reports to learn how to read and prioritize findings." >> $GITHUB_STEP_SUMMARY
+Use the reports and summaries to learn how to read and prioritize findings." >> $GITHUB_STEP_SUMMARY
 ```

 ---